“We love the photos. They brought all the emotions back from the day”

-Mike and Justin chose the extravagant and eccentric Indian style Royal Pavilion for their ceremony venue.
-They both loved the colourful style and history of this well-loved Brighton landmark.
-They got married in the gorgeous, opulent Red Room, followed by some lovely portraits with their Mums in the amazingly gold and exotic Music Room.
+Mike and Justin chose the extravagant and eccentric Indian style, much loved Brighton landmark for their Gay Royal Pavilion Wedding.
+They both loved the colourful style and history of this historic Royal building They got married in the gorgeous, opulent Red Room, followed by some lovely portraits with their Mums in the amazingly gold and exotic Music Room.

 This venue is fit for a king or maybe even a queen or two!!
 I love this venue because it is so Brighton!
 Having shot quite a few weddings there now, I really feel home at the Pavilion.
-Like all Brightonians the staff at the Pavilion are friendly, so helpful and considerate and also proud of their beautiful Palace.
+Like all Brightonians the staff at the Pavilion are friendly and helpful.
+They are considerate and also proud of their beautiful Palace.

 This was such a beautiful and moving ceremony with emotions spilling over.
-I think Mike set just about everyone in the Red room off when he made is entrance with Mum Ann.
+I think Mike set just about everyone in the Red room off when he made his entrance with his Mum Ann.
 (Yep I also shed a few tears!)